-Dock High Warehouse for Sale Houston, Texas Metro
+Dock-High Warehouse for Sale Dallas-Fort Worth, Texas Metro

-You likely found us here because you are searching for Dock-High, or Distribution warehouse space for sale in the Houston, Texas Metro area.
-Our Houston area affiliate broker has extensive experience with Dock-High warehouse space, having leased and sold existing properties and worked with developers on build-to-suit spaces for lease.
-These spaces come in many shapes and sizes, and we've performed a search for this article that covers small- to medium-sized spaced for rent or lease in the Houston Metro area.
+You likely found us here because you are searching for Dock-High, or Distribution warehouse space for sale in the Dallas-Fort Worth, Texas Metro area.
+Our DFW area affiliate broker has experience with Dock-High warehouse space, having leased and sold existing properties/spaces.
+These spaces come in many shapes and sizes, and we've performed a search for this article that covers small- to medium-sized spaced for rent or lease in the DFW Metro area.
 That survey/search is summarized in this article.
-We are ready, willing, and able to conduct a comprehensive search for Dock High/Distribution space for lease or rent in the Houston Metro area and meeting your specific requirements.
+We are ready, willing, and able to conduct a comprehensive search for Dock High/Distribution space for lease or rent in the DFW Metro area and meeting your specific requirements.
 Read on for more detail about the characteristics of Dock High/Distribution space, as well as the results of our search for this article.

 The following sections comprise this article.
 Each section heading in the list is also an in-page link so you can skip to the sections in which you have the most interest.
 Skip directly to the search/survey page, or view the outline below:

 In addition to this sample search/survey page, we have the following other pages of this type that might interest you: